ELTE-DH/NoSketch-Engine-Docker/README.md

 - Either pull the prebuilt image from [Dockerhub](https://hub.docker.com/r/eltedh/nosketch-engine): `make pull` (or `docker pull eltedh/nosketch-engine:latest`)
-- Or build your own image yourself (the process can take 5 minutes or so): `make build IMAGE_NAME=myimage`– be sure to name your image using the `IMAGE_NAME` parameter
+- Or build your own image yourself (the process can take 5 minutes or so): `make build IMAGE_NAME=myimage:latest`– be sure to name your image using the `IMAGE_NAME` parameter

 ### 2. Compile your corpus